tellstory2357/tellstory2357.github.io/_posts/2025-12-09-alpha-vs-beta-ai-training.md

 - Longer, more words per step.
 - Clear logical chain, easy to trace reasoning.
 - Robot learns **how to reason**, not just memorize.

-**Real-world implication:**
-- AI trained mainly on Beta-style content is **better at explaining**, solving multi-step problems, and handling reasoning tasks.
-- Example: A chatbot can teach students step by step, or show how it solved a complex puzzle.

 ---